sealfur/sealfur-com/src/posts/202112021251-Content-editors-cms.md

 “Content creators, meet HTML headings” is the second post in a series about our common responsibility to build accessible digital products.
 The first was [“Accessibility is a nuanced problem”](/blog/accessibility-is-a-nuanced-problem/).

+[^4]: The [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space), `&nbsp;`, is one really useful entity.
+Rich text editors add it by default to an ‘empty’ tag.
+That allows the spacing of a heading or paragraph to create a block without displaying any text visually.

 [^2]: If you want to start learning about HTML, try [Mozilla’s HTML Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics).
 If you learn by watching more than reading, [Aaron Jack explains HTML](https://youtu.be/salY_Sm6mv4) in 5 minute video.